-Some services such as the planning applications system are built and hosted through third party software and are designed to look like our website.
+Some services such as online forms and the planning applications system are built and hosted through third party software and are designed to look like our website.
 We are reviewing the content on our third party websites.
 Planning documents are not currently compliant.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.